 - If you do cook produce in water, save the water for later use.

-We have some more good news as well- a growing body of scientific research supports the view that cooked vegetables are better- if prepared properly- and that while some raw food may contain more nutrients, our bodies cannot absorb them.
+We have some more good news as well!
+A growing body of scientific research supports that cooked vegetables are better- if prepared properly- and although some raw food may contain more nutrients, our bodies cannot absorb them.

 - Cooking releases nutrients locked away inside the food’s cell walls.

-- Lycopene is an antioxidant that reduces certain cancers and guard against heart disease.
-It is found in tomatoes and other red-tinged foods such as red bell pepper.
-But the nutrient is only released through cooking, which breaks down the cell walls of the plant.
+- ycopene is an antioxidant that reduces certain cancers and guards against heart disease.
+It’s found in tomatoes and other red foods like red bell peppers.
+Lycopene is released by cooking and breaks down the cell walls of the foods.

-- Lutein, an antioxidant found in corn and dark-green leafy vegetables such as spinach and kale.
+- Lutein is an antioxidant found in corn and dark-green leafy vegetables such as spinach and kale.
 Lutein protects the eyes against age-related macular degeneration, the leading cause of blindness.
 Cooking helps to release the lutein in corn.

 - A study at Ohio State University showed that adding a little fat while cooking tomatoes helps the body to absorb lycopene.
 It also helps the body soak up fat-soluble vitamins.